Support-Ukraine-Love/web/README.md

 1. Run `hugo server` for local runnning version.
 (Do not need to specify `-D` as this isn't a blog site / there are no drafts.)
+1. The `baseURL` is `/` so that the theme can load in both development and production. ⚠️ Do not change this.

 # Making Changes